ndahn/HkbEditor/doc/guide.md

 In HkbEditor, all state machines are listed on the left in alphabetical order, regardless of where they appear in the hierarchy.
 This means that if you start from e.g. the "Attack_SM" state machine, it is possible to navigate to the "AttackRight_SM".

 ## Events
 States are activated via *Events*.
 If you have edited one of the games' HKS scripts before you will probably be familiar with lines similar to `ExecEvent("W_SwordArtsOneShot")`.
 This tells the behavior to activate all states (and state machines) that listen to the *W_SwordArtsOneShot* event.
 The associations between events and states are stored in the state machine's *wildcardTransitions*.
-This object stores a *transitions* array in which these associations are stored.

 ![](media/guide_wildcard-transitions-1.png)